systems-nuts/junco-compiler_assisted_checkpointing/README.md

 Systems in HPC Contexts" by Huang Zihan (University of Edinburgh) under the supervision of Dr. Maxime France-Pillois and Dr. Antonio Barbalace of ICSA, University of Edinburgh.
 This source code was developed under LLVM14, but is LLVM7-compatible.
 All commands use the Legacy Pass Manager.

 * The CMake files and high-level project directory layouts used in this repository are based on those used in https://github.com/banach-space/llvm-tutor.
-* The LiveValues pass is partially adapted from https://github.com/ssrg-vt/popcorn-compiler.
+* The LiveValues pass is adapted from https://github.com/ssrg-vt/popcorn-compiler.
 * This project uses parts of the JsonCpp library from https://github.com/open-source-parsers/jsoncpp.

 ## Branches: